AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 >
 >In most cases, you map the collection's sub-items rather than the item representing the whole collection.

-For more information about collections, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md)
+For more information about collections, see [Item data types in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md)

 ## Arrays

 Some items can contain multiple elements of the same type.
 These are array type items.

-You can identify an [!UICONTROL array] type item by the square brackets at the end of the item's label.
+You can identify an array type item by the square brackets at the end of the item's label.
 Click the small black rectangle to the right of the item's label to reveal the element's items:

 ![](assets/array.png)

-For more information about arrays, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md)
+For more information about arrays, see [Item data types in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md)

 ### Map an array's first element